GaspardCulis/elevenlabs-unleashed/README.md

 If you find issues don't hesitate to submit a PR if you find a fix.

-USING THIS CODE MIGHT BAN YOUR IP FROM USING ELEVENLABS API, refer to [this](https://help.elevenlabs.io/hc/en-us/articles/14129701265681-Why-am-I-receiving-information-about-unusual-activity-)
+Usinf this code might temporarly ban your IP from using 11Labs API, refer to [this](https://help.elevenlabs.io/hc/en-us/articles/14129701265681-Why-am-I-receiving-information-about-unusual-activity-)

 ## Credits